 In 2004, GII turned over nine (9) remaining cinemas to EGHRI, the parent company.
 EGRHI generates an average monthly rental revenue of P1.227 million or P14.727 million annually for the said remaining cinemas.
 The closure translates to an annual rental revenue loss for EGRHI by P14.7 million or 9% of its total annual revenue generation, and 4.6% to the consolidated rental revenue.
 Moreover, the Cinemas are considered as one of the major amenities of, and basic to, mall operations.
 Minus the Cinemas, low customers' traffic may be experienced.
 To preserve the contributions of the Cinemas to the mall's customers' traffic and to lessen the impact of rental revenue loss, GTMDI management, with the corresponding approval of its Board of Directors, decided to retain and takeover the operation of the five (5) cinemas.
-Operation of the cinemas generated revenue of P2.47 million in 2012; P3.34 million in 2011; and P3.88 million in 2010.
-In EGRHI, the parent company, the four (4) cinemas retained and presently being operated by Eagle Production Int'l Films

-Inc. while the remaining five (5) cinemas were converted to leasable spaces such as amusement, foods and other retail stalls.
+In EGRHI, the parent company, the four (4) cinemas retained and presently being operated by Eagle Production Int'l Films Inc. while the remaining five (5) cinemas were converted to leasable spaces such as amusement, foods and other retail stalls.